simpler-env/SimplerEnv/README.md

 ...
 ```

-## Customizing Evaluation Configs

-Please see `scripts/` for examples of how to customize evaluation configs.
-The inference script `real2sim/main_inference.py` supports advanced environment building and logging.
-For example, you can perform a sweep over object and robot poses for evaluation.
-(Note, however, varying robot poses is not meaningful under the visual matching evaluation setup.)

 ## Adding New Policies

 If you want to use existing environments for evaluating new policies, you can keep `./ManiSkill2_real2sim` as is.